DHTMLX/gantt-docs/data/api/gantt_calendar_property_config.md

 @short:
-	changes the name of the property that affects the id of a calendar assigned to a task/a group of tasks
+	changes the name of the property that affects binding of a calendar to a task/group of tasks

 @type: string
 @example: